Skip to main content

 That difference affects more than just the science.
 It also affects cost, complexity, treatment planning, and how much patients need to understand before moving forward.

-When PRP May Be the Better Fit
+When PRP Therapy May Be the Better Option

 For many patients, PRP is the first option considered in the regenerative treatment space.